shakna-israel/damned/README.md

 ## Usage

 ```
-# Load the framework
+# Load the framework, assuming it is in the same folder
-. damned
+. ./damned

 # Access via the damned function...
 damned fg red